Sports Museum of America: Challenges

 Although it received some recognition, including Nickelodeon's Parents' Pick Award for best museum in New York City for children, the museum failed to meet its projected attendance.
 Pre-opening projections were that one million people would visit during the first year; fewer than 125,000 actually attended.
 Surveys indicated that 95% of New Yorkers were unaware of its existence.
 The museum's low-traffic location, coupled with a lack of exterior signage on the nondescript entrance in the Standard Oil Building, added to the museum's relative anonymity.

 Closure

 On February 20, 2009 – open less than a year – the museum closed its doors, citing low attendance and $6 million in cost overruns.
-Management blamed the recession and the related atmosphere in the Lower Manhattan/Wall Street area.
+Management blamed the Great Recession and the related atmosphere in the Lower Manhattan/Wall Street area.

 The final tally in overall monies devoted to the effort was $93 million.
 In March 2009, Schwab offered to sell the museum's collection for $5 million.

 HP Newquist, founder of the National Guitar Museum — which has no permanent location — specifically cited the Sports Museum's poor showing in his decision not to locate the National Guitar Museum in New York.